simogasp/tp2/README.md

 This step enables you to create the project file to load inside VS:

+- unzip the code inside a folder.

+> [!WARNING]
-- unzip the code inside a folder. *Avoid to place the code in folders with spaces and accented characters*.
+> Avoid to place the code in folders with spaces and accented characters in the path.

 - open a Terminal and go to the directory containing the code.